Microsoft Flight Simulator could push PC-hardware spending to $2.6 billion

 Pollak’s point about the appropriate hardware not even existing yet is something I noticed during my time with Flight Simulator.
 Even with a high-end video card and 12-core CPU, the game struggled at 4K.
 Peddie believes this will encourage faster adoption of the upcoming next generation of CPUs and GPUs.

-“Beneficiaries of the Microsoft Flight Sim 2020 release will be Intel and AMD due to the demand flight simulators place on CPUs,” said Peddie.
+“Beneficiaries of the Microsoft Flight Sim 2020 release will be Intel and AMD due to the demand flight simulators place on CPUs,” Peddie said.
 “The framerate can only be drawn when all physical calculations are resolved, and simulations need more physical and environmental resolving by the CPU than normal games.
 Simulation gamers know the CPU is not easily upgraded so they pay for the best.
 Nvidia, AMD, and Intel’s GPU offerings will also benefit as that processing is needed for high resolutions.”